 Solar power is a clean, pollution-free, renewable energy source that is available statewide.
-But Maine is falling behind other states in the region in developing solar power.
+Maine has tremendous potential for solar power, but we are falling behind other states in developments.
 Maine should take charge of our electricity by better helping homeowners and businesses develop their own clean, local solar power.

-In February 2017, Maine’s Public Utilities Commission adopted rule changes that would gut net metering for future customers and cost all electricity customers in Maine millions of dollars in implementation expenses.
+Maine’s Public Utilities Commission adopted rule changes that would gut net metering for future customers and cost all electricity customers in Maine millions of dollars in implementation expenses.
 Net metering has made it possible for thousands of Maine home- and business-owners to own and produce their own solar power.
 Maine is already lagging far behind our region and the world around us in embracing solar power, a competitive, reliable, local energy resource.
-The PUC’s rules will set Maine back even further on solar power if they are allowed to take effect at the end of 2017.
-Fortunately the Legislature has one chance to prevent that from happening by passing a bill this session.
+The PUC’s rules will set Maine back even further on solar power, because as of March 2018, utility companies will now be able to charge Mainers who have solar a fee for the electricity they're making with their own solar panels and using in their own homes.
 Learn more about the PUC’s anti-solar proposal here.

 Solar Energy is Good for Maine’s Environment